 RACHEL: Yeah.
 Is there anything else from the email that we didn’t get to?

 NATALIE: I don’t think so.
 I think we’ve covered everything.

 NATALIE: This has been a great episode.
 I hope people got a lot out of it.
 This episode and most of the episodes of the Flying Free Podcast are sponsored by the funds that come in from the private Flying Free Sisterhood Education and Support Community.
-This group opens about every three months for a few days, but you can get on the waiting list if you go to joinflyingfree.com.
-This group offers courses, expert workshops every month, live events, and weekly coaching opportunities all for a very small nominal fee.
+You can apply to join the group if you go to joinflyingfree.com.
+This group offers courses, expert workshops every month, live events, and weekly coaching opportunities all for a very small, nominal fee.
 It’s been an incredible tool for so many women.
 After a year of being in it, so many women say they feel like a completely different person.
-So if you feel like you are ready for something that is more … If you feel like you are ready to do your transformation, let’s get into that cocoon, turn into a pile of goo, and let’s come out a butterfly.
+So if you feel like you are ready for something that is more, if you feel like you are ready to do your transformation, let’s get into that cocoon, turn into a pile of goo, and let’s come out a butterfly.
 I encourage you to check it out.
 You can get all the details at joinflyingfree.com.
 Otherwise, we’re done.
 Until next time, fly free!